technologiestiftung/umweltatlas-masterportal-v3/doc/config_3_0_0.json.md

 #### Portalconfig.controls.freeze
 Screen is locked so that no more actions can be performed in the map.
 Whether a "lock view" button is shown.

+The freeze attribute can be of type Boolean or Object.
+If it is of type Boolean, it shows the buttons that are set in the default settings.
+If it is of type Object, the following attributes apply:

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|